BiAPoL/blog/robert_haase/stardist_gpu/readme.md

 ![](images/use_stardist1.png)

 Then you should be able to activate the plugin from the menu `Plugins > StarDist : StarDist`.
-As the default-values fit well to the example data, you can just click on `Run` in the bottom right:
+As the default-values fit to the example data, you can just click on `Run` in the bottom right:

 ![](images/use_stardist2.png)